 The GameObject is what everything visible in the game is derived from.
-And from the diagram you can see that the main objects in the game Boat and Obstacle are linked to a child Movable Object as well as the CollisionObject interface.
+And from the diagram you can see that the main objects in the game Boat and Obstacle inherit from MoveableObject as well as the CollisionObject interface.
+In Addition, PowerUpPack object inherits from MoveableObject.